Individual Gecko Color Variations: Fired Up or Fired Down?

 This is one of my breeder males, Zearalenone out of Hades above.
 He is a gorgeous extreme harlequin tricolor.

-This was one of my holdbacks from an ACR group, Glutamic Acid.
-This gecko still has a lot of color development to go, but is already showing huge potential to be a 'stop sign red' screaming dalmatian (from Chips line).
-This is a great example of a Crested gecko's color variation.
+This was one of my early holdbacks.
+This gecko still has a lot of color development to go, but is already showing huge potential to be a 'stop sign red' screaming dalmatian.
+This is a great example of a red Crested gecko's color variation.